 DMV Administrative Hearing

-But then the next step is that I have to get the police report when I go on the first arraignment — Los Angeles county, Van Nuys court, San Fernando court — as far as DUI’s go, these courts give you the police report when you go to court.
+But then the next step is that I have to get the police report when I go on the first arraignment — Los Angeles county, Van Nuys Court, San Fernando court — as far as DUIs go, these courts give you the police report when you go to court.
 You can't get it before that unless you get it from the Department of Motor Vehicles in preparation for the Administrative Hearing where they're going to try to take your driver's license away.

 Driving Under the Influence Penalties

-As far a punishment goes, you have to look at how many DUI’s you have in the past, how dangerous your driving was.
+As far as punishment goes, you have to look at how many DUIs you have in the past how dangerous your driving was.
 Did you get in an accident?
-Were you going real fast — a high speed case?
+Were you going real fast — a high-speed case?
 How high was your blood alcohol level?
 Was anyone else involved?
 Are there any victims claiming that they're hurt?
 There's a whole list of things to be considered—some for good, some for the bad.

 The bottom line is, get to your attorney.
 Give your attorney all the information so they can start the process of assessing your case, doing damage control, and putting you in the best possible position.
 That's what I'm doing.
-Just like when the police pull you over they're already trying to build a case against you.
-When you come in and sit down with me, I'm already trying to figure out what the best way is to resolve your DUI case in the San Fernando Valley.
+Just like when the police pull you over, they're already trying to build a case against you.
+When you come in and sit down with me, I'm already trying to figure out the best way to resolve your DUI case in the San Fernando Valley.

-This includes the San Fernando Valley which is part of Los Angeles county, so that means if you get that minimum $390 plus penalty assessment, you're looking at somewhere close to $2,000 when you stack up all the fines and fees related to a DUI.
+This includes the San Fernando Valley, which is part of Los Angeles County, so that means if you get that minimum $390 plus penalty assessment, you're looking at somewhere close to $2,000 when you stack up all the fines and fees related to a DUI.

 Community Service Options

-On a first offense, you’re looking at up to 6 months in jail.
-On a second offense, if it's a misdemeanor, you're looking at up to a year in jail.
-On a third offense, if you're probation, you could be looking up to as far as a year and a half to two years in jail.
+You're looking at up to 6 months in jail on a first offense.
+If it's a misdemeanor, you're looking at up to a year in prison on a second offense.
+On a third offense, if you're on probation, you could be looking up to as far as a year and a half to two years in jail.
 If you end up getting convicted of a felony, you're usually looking at a possibility of three years in custody.
 If you cause great bodily injury, that's three years doubled for ten years as a potential top.

 Negotiation with DUI Prosecutor

 We use what we need to use depending on the facts and circumstances of your case.
 For example, if they took blood in your case and you got a .08 as your blood result, then we're going to do a blood split on that.
-We can hire our own expert, test the blood to see if maybe the expert that tested it made a mistake and you’re really under that .08 because being under a .08 in a DUI obviously puts you in a pretty strong position that you're either not guilty or get something less than a DU if you don't want to take the risk of going to trial.
+We can hire our expert and test the blood to see if the expert who tried it made a mistake.
+You're really under that .08 because being under a .08 in a DUI puts you in a pretty strong position that you're either not guilty or get something less than a DU if you don't want to take the risk of going to trial.

 DUI Attorney in the San Fernando Valley

 I can go on and on about the various issues related to DUIs in the San Fernando Valley, but I think the bottom line is to look at my credentials.
 Look at my reviews.
 Look at my videos.
 See if I'm the type of person you would want advocating your case in front of the judge and the prosecutor and if you're considering hiring anybody else to defend your DUI, look at their credentials as well.

 If you want help, take the first step.
 Pick up the phone.
-Set up a face to face consultation with me and we will get to the bottom of what the best case scenario is for you and what we can do moving forward on your DUI case.
+Set up a face-to-face consultation with me, and we will get to the bottom of what the best-case scenario is for you and what we can do moving forward on your DUI case.
 Hedding Law Firm is a criminal defense law firm located in San Fernando at 16000 Ventura Blvd #1208 Encino, CA 91436.